Glaucoma is called the “Silent Thief of Sight” Don’t Let Glaucoma Steal Your Sight!

 THE SERVICES INCLUDE:

-Accurate Tonometry instrumentation like Goldmann Applanation Tonometer, perkins tonometer, i. care No Anaesthesia Tonometer and Non Contact Tonometer. – To measure the Intraocular pressure.
+Accurate Tonometry instrumentation like Goldmann Applanation Tonometer, perkins tonometer, i. care Tonometer and Non Contact Tonometer. – To measure the Intraocular pressure.

 - Humphrey Perimeter for visual field examination.

-- Topcon fondues Photography for optic disc documentation by color and Red free photographs.
+- Topcon fundus Photography for optic disc documentation by color and Red free photographs.

 - Optic disc imaging and Retinal nerve fiber layer analysis by optical coherence tomography (OCT).